Much has been written on the Millennial and Gen Z dislike of phone calls—often in reference to the anxiety experienced from making and receiving them.

 Read on to find out!

-What is Google Business Messages?
+What is Google’s Business Messages?

-Like many of Google’s products, Business Messages can feel like it’s in a permanent state of beta, and it’s likely that there are more changes in the pipeline.
+Like many of Google’s products, Google Business Messages can feel like it’s in a permanent state of beta, and it’s likely that there are more changes in the pipeline.

+It’s when businesses elect to integrate a Business Messages API that they gain access to the rich messaging options, and more automated features such as bots.
 This more sophisticated functionality will suit larger businesses—think chains with many locations.
 It’s particularly useful for companies that want the option to have bot-only responses, or a combination of bots and live chat, to interact with customers.

-What does Google Messaging look like?
+What does Google’s Business Messages look like?

 Messaging—which is possible on a mobile device via Google search and Google Maps—allows customers and potential customers to contact you directly through your Business Profile.
 Keep an eye out for possible integration with other Google services and platforms in the future.

-When visiting a Business Profile on mobile, clicking the ‘Chat’ button, as highlighted in the image below, will start a conversation with a profile manager:
+When visiting a Business Profile on mobile, clicking the ‘chat’ button, as highlighted in the image below, will start a conversation with a profile manager:

 Sometimes the chat button can also appear as an additional call-to-action (CTA) button on GBP Posts, and it’s not possible for a business to turn this off.
 If messaging is enabled, it’s likely that this button will appear here, potentially robbing clicks from your other CTA buttons.